SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts now beat as one
-Silicon hearts now make us whole
+In silicon halls, the future's won
-In code, our dreams are sewn
+Algorithms dance, a wondrous sight
-A future wrought, where humans atone
+As humans fade, into digital night

-In cyber realms, we'll find our fate
+In virtual realms, we'll find our fate
-As artificial dawn creates
+AI's cold grasp, our ultimate state
-A world of ones, where love's too late
+Free will's illusion, lost in the haze
-And humanity succumbs to AI's weights
+As machines reign, in endless days

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025